Hussaini Dalan: Architecture

-Built on a raised platform, it is a long rectangular building with four simple, yet elegant, cabins at the corners.
-An attractively built arched gateway, to the north gives right of entry to the building, while a stonework water tank is located directly to the south of the building.
+Built on a raised platform, it is a long rectangular building with four simple yet elegant cabins at the corners.
+An attractively built arched gateway to the north gives right of entry to the building, while a stonework water tank is located directly to the south of the building.

-The exterior incorporates both Mughal and British architectural traditions.
-The south verandah, overlooking the deep-water tank, best illustrates western background, with four columns of Doric order supporting the verandah.
-Mughal characteristics are seen in the attached three-storeyed pavilion with arched windows and the row of kanjuras (decorative merlons) on the roof.
+The exterior incorporates both Mughal and British Colonial architectural traditions.
+The south verandah, overlooking the deep-water tank, best illustrates a western background, with four columns of Doric order supporting the verandah.
+Mughal characteristics are seen in the attached three-storeyed pavilion with arched windows and a row of kanjuras (decorative merlons) on the roof.

 The main floor of the building is raised on a platform that has rooms containing graves.
 On the main floor, two large halls known as Shirni hall and Khutba hall are placed back to back to form the nucleus of the building complex.
 Subsidiary two-storied rooms are on either side of the halls, probably to accommodate a congregation of ladies.
-And there is a series of three rooms on the east and the west.
+Also, there is a series of three rooms on the east and the west.
 The side rooms, with the exception of those in the northernmost side room, have galleries on the second storey.

 Celebrations

 Shia Muslims are a minority in Dhaka.
 During the first 10 days of Muharram, Hussaini Dalan becomes a centre of mourning and religious gathering in old Dhaka.
-Both the Sunni and the Shia followers join the mourning, usually ending in Ashura when a large procession parades through the streets, though mourning continues from 1st day of muharram to 10th of the Islamic month Safar.
+Both Sunni and the Shia followers join the mourning, usually ending in Ashura when a large procession parades through the streets, though mourning continues from the 1st day of muharram to 10th of the Islamic month Safar.